-Ms. Amy M. Wilkinson holds a MEd in Higher Education from Loyola University Chicago where she is an Advanced Lecturer.
+Ms. Amy M. Wilkinson holds a MEd in Higher Education from Loyola University Chicago where she is a Senior Lecturer and a Liebentritt Fellow.
 She was awarded the 2018 Transformative Education Award, the 2016 Langerbeck Faculty Mentorship Award, and was also nominated by the student body as one of eight finalists for Faculty Member of the Year for her commitment to instruction, student development, and innovative programming.
 She is also the Executive Director of IN/Motion, Chicago's International Dance Film Festival.